-Organizing framework Key findings Diagnosis • There is updated guidance on testing, reporting, and lab information on the use of RT-PCR assay using H5-specific primers and probes from the U.S. CDC . • The USDA released recommendations on 14 May 2024 related to H5N1 virus in livestock for state animal health officials, veterinarians, and producers. • The WOAH indicated that H5Nx in non-avian species (including cattle and other livestock populations) should have a differential diagnosis especially among animals that are showing clinical symptoms, sick or dead domestic animals near affected areas, and suspected animals that may be exposed or linked to suspected or confirmed H5Nx in birds or cattle. • In Australia , diagnostic efforts involve PCR and ELISA methods, with avian influenza being a nationally notifiable disease. • The French Agency for Food, Environmental and Occupational Health & Safety (ANSES) is committed to combating the spread against the disease by coordinating the diagnosis of avian influenza in animals and conducting research to improve virus detection. • The B.C.
-Centre for Disease Control (BCCDC) use nucleic acid testing and Public Health Ontario use RT-PCR to detect the presence of H5N1.
-Clinical presentation • In humans, symptoms and conditions ranged from asymptomatic to severe illness in humans such as fever, fatigue, cough, abdominal pain, diarrhea, pneumonia, sepsis, and acute respiratory distress syndrome. • Some countries such as Vietnam and China reported deaths due to complications. • In the case of the exposure from dary cathe in the 0.5 , the patient reported eye redness (consistent with conjunctivitis) as their only symptom. • In birds , clinical symptoms include a lack of energy of food intake, decreased egg production, shell-less of soft-shelled eggs, swelling in extremities, respiratory and neurological issues, diarrhea, and sudden death. • In the January 2024 outbreak in France, ducks presented neurological disorders, decreased food and water intake, and reported death. • According to the USDA , dairy cattle may experience sudden drop food intake, marked or acute drop in milk production, thickened milk or no milk and respiratory signs such as clear nasal discharge.
-Priority populations We found limited publicly available information about priority populations. • Confirmed human cases were those in close contact with or handling cattle and birds (e.g., poultry markets and backyard poultry, wild birds).
+Organizing framework Key findings In Australia, diagnostic efforts involve PCR and ELISA methods, with avian influenza being a nationally notifiable disease.
+The French Agency for Food, Environmental and Occupational Health and Safety (ANSES) is committed to combating the spread against the disease by coordinating the diagnosis of avian influenza in animals and conducting research to improve virus detection.
+The BC Centre for Disease Control use nucleic acid testing and Public Health Ontario use RT-PCR to detect the presence of H5N1.
+Clinical presentation In humans, symptoms and conditions ranged from asymptomatic to severe illness in humans such as fever, fatigue, cough, abdominal pain, diarrhea, pneumonia, sepsis and acute respiratory distress syndrome.
+Some countries such as Vietnam and China reported deaths due to complications.
+In the case of the exposure from dairy cattle in the U.S., the patient reported eye redness (consistent with conjunctivitis) as their only symptom.
+In birds, clinical symptoms include a lack of energy or food intake, decreased egg production, shell-less or soft-shelled eggs, swelling in extremities, respiratory and neurological issues, diarrhea, and sudden death.
+In the January 2024 outbreak in France, ducks presented neurological disorders, decreased food and water intake, and reported death.
+According to the USDA, dairy cattle may experience sudden drop food intake, marked or acute drop in milk production, thickened milk or no milk, and respiratory signs such as clear nasal discharge.
+Priority populations We found limited publicly available information about priority populations.
+Confirmed human cases were those in close contact with or handling cattle and birds (e.g., poultry markets and backyard poultry, wild birds).